-Likely Effect Likely Effectiveness at Appropriate Sites ropriate Sites Technology Applicable Contaminant Types Media Settings ^a Mass Removal Local Aqueous Concen- tration Reduction Mass Flux Reduction Reduction of Source Migration Potential Change in Toxicity Limitations Comments Enhanced Bioremedi- ation Most volatile, semivolatile 1 1 Low- Medium High High Low Medium- High Good potential for contaminant Performance will be limited by dissolution rates anu nonvolatile 1 LOW LOW LOW LOW LOW Difficult to and can be a function of organics, some metals, some III Low- Medium Medium Medium Low Medium- High completely predict/control.
-May take a geochemical conditions and indigenous inorganic ions, some explosives IV Low- Medium Low- Medium Low- Medium Low Low- Medium long time to see effects.
-May require microbial population.
-Limited , > Low Low- Medium Low- Medium Low Low- Medium multiple treatments. experience in DNAPL In cases proximity or in fractured media. where microbes make biosurfactants, DNAPL mobility can be enhanced.
+Likely Effecti Likely Effectiveness at Appropriate Sites ropriate Sites Technology Applicable Contaminant Types Media Settings ^a Mass Removal Local Aqueous Concen- tration Reduction Mass Flux Reduction Reduction of Source Migration Potential Change in Toxicity Limitations Comments Enhanced Bioremedi- ation Most volatile, semivolatile and п п Low- Medium Low High Low High Low Low Low Medium- High Low Good potential for contaminant destruction.
+Performance will be limited by dissolution rates and can be a function of organics, some metals, some H Low- Medium Medium Medium Low Medium- High completely predict/control. geochemical conditions and indigenous inorganic ions, some explosives VI Low- Medium Low- Medium Low- Medium Low Low- Medium long time to see effects. microbial population. • > Low Low- Medium Low- Medium Low Low- Medium multiple treatments. experience in DNAPL In cases where proximity or in fractured media. microbes make biosurfactants, DNAPL mobility can be enhanced.

-Contaminants in the Subsurface: Source Zone Assessment and Remediation aMedia settings are as follows:
+aMedia settings are as follows:

-I Granular media with low heterogeneity and moderate to high permeability II Granular media with low heterogeneity and low permeability III Granular media with moderate to high heterogeneity low suggests that the technology is unlikely to be effective in meeting the specific objective.
+I Granular media with low heterogeneity and moderate to high permeability II Granular media with low heterogeneity and low permeability III Granular media with moderate to high heterogeneity IV Fractured media with low matrix porosity V Fractured media with high matrix porosity low suggests that the technology is unlikely to be effective in meeting the specific objective.
 "Not applicable" is used in cases where the technology cannot, by design, accomplish the particular objective.
 For example, containment purposely has no effect on mass removal.
 Similarly, excavation is unable to bring about any change in toxicity.
 It should be kept in mind that the performance of a given technology is extremely site specific, as are the objectives associated with any remediation strategy.
 Thus, the scores of high, medium, and low are somewhat subjective, and are intended for guidance purposes rather than as an absolute ranking.